Rue Royale, Paris: History

-On 12 August 1843, the rue Royale was the scene for a bizarre phenomenon, when tens of thousands of butterflies landed, causing chaos and swarming the shops and restaurants.
+On 12 August 1843, the Rue Royale was the scene for a bizarre phenomenon, when tens of thousands of butterflies landed, causing chaos and swarming the shops and restaurants.
 The pillars of the Madeleine were, reportedly, "covered".

+The street was the site of heavy fighting and damage during the Paris Commune in the spring of 1871.

+Architecture

+The street is renowned for its uniform neoclassical façades (five storeys, with the piano nobile on the first floor).
+The southern terminus is framed by two identical hôtels designed by Gabriel: